semihmertdev/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

-You can open the console by pressing F12 and play the rock-paper-scissors game.
+You can preview the project with live preview.

 [Live Preview](https://semihmertdev.github.io/Rock-Paper-Scissors/)